 The surge of information and energy knocked Bombi unconscious.
 It was not restful.
 In her mind she was atop a strange metal object as it hurtled across the borders of the world.
 Every landmark passed by as a blur, like a smear on a painting that would’ve been famous had the artist not destroyed it in a sudden fit of rage.
 She tried to stand, but the rushing wind was too much.
 The object hurtled past all the world… and then through its final boundary.

 “Ah!”
-She woke with a start, rising on her palms.
-She was amazed to find they were still in Quicky’s workshop.
+She woke with a start, rising on her palms, amazed to find they were still in Quicky’s workshop.
 Chagrinn was already on his feet.
 She looked around for the tree, examining her wrists as well, but saw no trace of it.
 It wasn’t until she stood that she triggered it.
 Standing tall was a tree’s version of waking, of spreading its thirsty leaves under the sun, so her full height batted away the last of the fear and confusion from the dream state.

 Her face froze, mouth slightly open.
 Her eyes turned green before all the other colors appeared and swirled together in a pool of endless churning.
-Her pupil sank into the colors and vanished.
+Pupils sank into the colors and vanished.
 She wasn’t looking at the wall or Chagrinn.
 She wasn’t looking at anything.
 She simply knew where all of it was, by flawless memory.
 The bench was next to them.
 A ladybug was two hundred and seventeen yards to the southwest, feasting on its prey on a fiddlehead.
 An extraordinarily powerful creature with a crown of antlers battled a team of speed runners deep in the thickest forest of Cain.
 A lampworm laid its eggs in her uncle’s sunken chest.

 Chagrinn knew all of this too.
 Their plan had worked.
 There was no way their minds could handle all of the tree, but it handled more than enough for their purposes.
 What was left behind was useless anyway: the thoughts of the rest of the world’s men and women.
 Those secrets were petty, wet, explosive pieces of information.
 Drivel about parentage and rank.
 Sludge regarding fluttering hearts and blushing cheeks.
 Crusty rigid mountains of regret.
 They were glad to avoid such things.